- Student Groups

 Contact Email: firstname.lastname@example.org

 The University of Manitoba AREMA Student Chapter (UMASC) is a student group dedicated to the promotion of railway engineering and is associated with the American Railway Engineering and Maintenance-of-Way Association (AREMA), the professional organization for the railway industry.
 UMASC promotes the advancement of railway related engineering by fostering the close association of students with the railway engineering profession and AREMA and educates students on topics of interest in railway engineering.
 If you are interested in railway engineering and being part of a group of motivated and passionate students, UMASC is the place for you!
 We host Guest Speaker Luncheons, participate in Technical Tours led by industry professionals, and promote common interests among student members.
 UMASC is the first international AREMA Student Chapter and was founded in Fall 2012.
-To become a member of this fun, friendly, and educational group, fill out the Student Member Application form below and e-mail it or drop it off to our President, Mark Reimer, in E3-304 of the EIT complex or with our Secretary, Carlos Guemez, in E1-327.
+To become a member of this fun, friendly, and educational group, pick-up and fill out the Student Member Application form located in E1-327.
 We require all our members to contribute $15 to the student chapter to help fund activities and events.
 After we receive your registration form and $15, we will add you on to our mailing list and you'll be notified about all upcoming events.